 Conclusion

-You may not have any access to Ipoh food up in Cameron Highlands but the cooler temperatures give you an excuse to relish food in Cameron Highlands!
+You may not have any access to yummy Ipoh food up in Cameron Highlands.
+But the cooler climate makes dining outdoors and hot food an enjoyable experience in Cameron Highlands!

-Try a warm steamboat, homemade ice-cream, a British-style cream tea set, fine dining, or some spicy Indian food!
+Try a warm steamboat, homemade ice-cream, a British-style cream tea set, or spicy Indian, Thai or Korean cuisine!

 Other posts you might like: